AdaJass/cae/README.md

 + All experiment in this repo are conducted on GPU, in order to run it faster, you are suggested to have a GPU on your machine.

 + If you forked this repo, use and modifiy `update.sh` to avoid updating unnecessary files and data.

++ Tested on AWS GPU instance, the performance looks like Tesla K20C.

 ##Contacts